-Friends of Our Lady of Lourdes PTA
+Friends of Our Lady of Lourdes PTFA

-What is the PTA about?
+What is the PTFA about?

-If you have a child at Our Lady of Lourdes Primary School or you are a member of staff, then you are a member of the Parent Teacher Association (PTA).
-The PTA is also known as The Friends of Our Lady of Lourdes.
+If you have a child at Our Lady of Lourdes Primary School or you are a member of staff, then you are a member of the Parent Teacher Association (PTFA).
+The PTFA is also known as The Friends of Our Lady of Lourdes.
 It is a registered charity set up to raise money to support the school and make a difference for the children.
 Our objectives aren’t just about making money but also to cultivate relationships between school staff, parents, the Church and the wider community.